Creating and Running a FacturaScripts Project with ServBay

 Add a Website:

-- Click the "+" button at the top of the site listing to add a new site.
+- Click the “+” button above the site list to add a new website configuration.

-- Name: Give it a descriptive name like
+- Name: Give your site a descriptive name, such as

 FacturaScripts Demo Site